London Cable Car tickets 2026: official vs resellers, combo deals & insider tips

 It combines a 1-day Uber Boat hop-on hop-off pass with the cable car, offering the best value for those using the Thames as their primary transit route.

-There is no genuine 'Skip-the-Line' for boarding; all ticket holders must join the same physical queue to enter the gondolas once they have passed the ticket barriers.
+⏱️ There is no genuine 'Skip-the-Line' for boarding with standard tickets; all standard ticket holders must join the same physical queue to enter the gondolas once they have passed the ticket barriers.

 Insider tips